Last Updated on October 9, 2023 by Editorial Team

 Speech sound activities require ding a little preparation at the start.
 You need a lot of intervention materials to ensure carrying out activities smoothly.
 Either you make those by yourself or shop for them from the suppliers.
 A few effective enablers for teaching speech sounds are:

 - Articulation program and materials kit: The teachers can use this kit to provide step-by-step building of speech sound skills.
-Introduction of new sound, lip movement, spelling, etc. become easier and systematic with this kit.
+Introduction of new sounds, lip movement, spelling, etc. become easier and more systematic with this kit.

-- CVC word structure cards: These are quite useful for strengthening the concepts of initial, middle and ending sound.
+- CVC word structure cards: These are quite useful for strengthening the concepts of initial, middle, and ending sounds.